Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 ## THE DATASET

+This is a sample of 40 men score for indoor gardening.

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Dataset.png)

 ## A GLANCE AT THE TASK

 Looking at this question, the average score of the female population is known and that of the men is not known.
-Now the tricky part is that the question is asking that I assume that the men and women have the same average score.
+Now the tricky part is that the question is asking that I assume that the men and women have the same average score which is 73. in other words the hypothesized mean for Men is 73.

 ## DECIDING ON STATISTICAL TEST TO USE

-in deciding the statistical test to use for comparing means, I need to consider if the population standard deviation is given or not.
-Here, the question stated it clearly that the population standard deviation is not given so I have no option than to use a T-test.
+In deciding the statistical test to use for comparing means, I need to consider if the population mean andpopulation standard deviation is given or not.
+Here, the question gave the population mean and stated it clearly that the population standard deviation is absent. so I have no optionthan to use a *T-test* . if otherwise,I would have gone for a Z-test, i.e when population mean and standard deviation is given.

-## POINT OF VIEW AND GOAL
+## POINT OF VIEW AND GOAl
+In summary, all I need to do is to do hypothesis testing and take a decision. if Men's Mean score for indoor gardening is  73 (same as women) or not. and to also determine what could be the mean range based on sample.

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Point%20of%20View.png)